Enabling Foresight: Skills for Predictive Analytics

-Predictive analytics projects are not successful inherently and automatically.
+Predictive analytics projects are not inherently and automatically successful.
 They must deliver real organizational impact and mitigate the risks that are part of any complex project.
 Understanding the role of predictive analytics as part of decision support is an essential first step.

 That first step, however, needs to be followed with an incremental methodology that builds toward success while minimizing risk.
+Learn how to take control of the analytics process and maneuver through advanced analytics.
 Within projects you’ll need to understand the methods, techniques, and processes of goal-driven analytics and apply them in the right ways for predictive analytics projects.

 The Enabling Foresight: Skills for Predictive Analytics workshop will cover essential predictive analytics techniques and best practices over three days of in-depth, interactive training.